-Ten Golf Hazards to Look Out for Other than Grenades
+Ten Golf Hazards to Look Out For

 Gophers are vengeful creatures that don’t like it when a golf course invades their marked territory.
-They are prone to snatching up balls, creating hazards by burrowing throughout the course, and may invite unbalanced groundkeepers to use plastic explosives and destroy large parts of the grounds.
+They are prone to snatching up balls, creating hazards by burrowing throughout the course, and may invite unbalanced groundskeepers to use plastic explosives and destroy large parts of the grounds.
 None of which will help anyone’s golf game.
 One known weakness that can be exploited is that gophers are susceptible to Kenny Loggins music, which requires them to break out in dance:

 3. TV Towers

 This obstacle is a little more unique.
 You’ll only encounter such a problem in your major tournaments, so amateurs probably don’t have to worry too much.
 But it’s always best to be prepared.
 If you come across such an obstacle, the proper shot is to bank it off the car, down the Subway banner, along the rails of the TV Tower, and out the pipe that’s aimed directly at the hole.
 I hope you’ve been practicing your Putt Putt.
 Remember, you have to play it as it lies, even if it’s on Frankenstein’s foot.